 While the above-mentioned "health woes" may appear to be fairly innocuous to those who are not affected by them, a Texas jury awarded \$2.9 million to a family for property damage and personal injury in a suit against Aruba Petroleum, an oil company whose wells virtually surrounded the family home.
-Symptoms included headaches, nausea, rashes, dizziness and vomiting.
-The case may be appealed by the company (Morris, 2014).
+Symptoms included headaches, nausea, rashes, dizziness and vomiting (Morris, 2014).
+The company appealed the decision and in early 2017 the 5th District Court of Appeals reversed the decision, saying that Aruba didn't actually intend to or know that they would "create an interference on the Parrs' land" (Mosier).